airbnb/javascript/react/README.md

 ## `isMounted`

+  - Do not use `isMounted`.

-  [`isMounted` is an anti-pattern][anti-pattern], is not available when using ES6 classes, and is on its way to being officially deprecated.
-Its use should be avoided.
+  > Why? [`isMounted` is an anti-pattern][anti-pattern], is not available when using ES6 classes, and is on its way to being officially deprecated.

   [anti-pattern]: https://facebook.github.io/react/blog/2015/12/16/ismounted-antipattern.html